With business

 2. CSR procurement guidelines

-The guidelines cover various ESG issues, including corporate governance, compliance, environmental protection, human rights and labor, corporate ethics and social contribution, and coexistence with local communities.
-Efforts to comply with these guidelines are incorporated into the business contracts we establish with our business partners.
-In the unlikely event a clear violation of these guidelines is discovered at a partner company, and appropriate corrective measures are not taken within a reasonable period of time, we may suspend or terminate our business with that company.
+To promote CSR activities throughout the supply chain, we established and released the "CSR Procurement Guidelines" in 2011.
+These guidelines, in line with international standards such as ISO 26000 and the 10 principles of the United Nations Global Compact, integrate Komatsu's code of conduct and the Komatsu Way.
+They outline the expectations we have for our business partners, covering a broad range of ESG issues, including corporate governance, compliance, environmental protection, human rights and labor, corporate ethics, social contribution, and coexistence with local communities.
+Efforts to comply with these guidelines are incorporated into our business contracts with partners.
+In the event that a clear violation of these guidelines is identified at a partner company and appropriate corrective measures are not taken within a reasonable period, we may suspend or terminate our business relationship with that company.

 Request to business partners regarding the guidelines